 From the Cast Member's perspective, worse outcomes are possible, too: guests screaming about how much money they paid and/or demanding free upgrades are probably regular occurrences at every Disney hotel.

 So any conversation the Cast Member starts with the words "Yes, we got your request..." is a no-win situation for the Cast Member.
 The easiest thing to do is to say there's no request (which may even be true, as far as he knows) or to blame a non-existing policy or someone who isn't present.
-That may not be entirely true, of course, but it solves the immediate problem - you went away dissatisfied with the TouringPlans.com and not Disney.
+That may not be entirely true, of course, but it solves the immediate problem - you went away, and you're probably dissatisfied with TouringPlans.com and not Disney.
 That's why you heard what you did.